agragregra/starter-wp-theme/readme.md

 # WordPress Starter Theme

-Copy "starter" folder to "wp-content/themes" and activate Starter theme.
+Copy the `starter` folder to `/wp-content/themes/` and activate in WordPress admin.

 ## Helpers